Table Of Contents

 Nodinite

 With Nodinite, you can bypass the Azure Web Portal when troubleshooting and resolving standard, support-related tasks.
-It also offers Nodinite auto-healing which automatically resolves detected issues without your intervention to ease your workload.
+It also offers Nodinite auto-healing, automatically resolving detected issues without your intervention to ease your workload.
 Security-wise, Nodinite leverages role-based, self-service, and audited access.

 One license and one instance of the Azure agent will suffice for all your Azure Storage containers and Web Jobs, irrespective of your region.